Sales

 Reducing sales admin and freeing bandwidth with automation

-Use automation to handle repetitive sales admin work (e.g., CRM updates, chasing email threads, routine prep) so sellers can spend more time in calls, meetings, discovery, and relationship-building that move deals forward.
+Use automation to handle repetitive sales admin work and cross-tool workflows—such as CRM updates, scheduling, routine follow-up, and workflow handoffs—so sellers can spend more time on calls, meetings, discovery, and relationship-building that move deals forward.

 Why the human is still essential here